Viva Fitness & Gym

 Zomba is the fourth city in Malawi; much smaller (and much less traffic) than Lilongwe, Blantyre and Mzuzu, but big enough to have some supermarkets, some good shops and a big market.

-In Zomba you find a small Shoprite Usave opposite the bus station with a good selection of products you cannot find in villages, People’s Trading Centre and Chipiku PLUS opened its doors in October 2021.
+In Zomba you find a Chipiku PLUS near People’s and opposite the District Council offices on the way up to the mountain.
+A small Shoprite Usaveopposite the bus station with a good selection of products you cannot find in villages, and People’s Metro Trading Centre.
 You can now find almost everything you want in Zomba!
 There is a nice DAPP for secondhand clothes and PEP for South African clothes and (some) kitchenware.

 The market is big and you can walk around without any hassle.
 Occasionally someone might be a bit pushy, but in general you can shop like the locals – no need to be aggressive, haggle or refusing to pay the price they are asking, as usually you will pay the same as the locals do.